 20 Havannah St (corner of Cheval St).
 This pub was built in 1846, and appeared in the 1960s film ‘Sparrows Can’t Sing’, although it was renamed The Red Lion in the film.
 It was demolished in the 1960s to make room for the Barkantine Estate.

-22 Tobago St. The Prince Alfred beer house was rebuilt as a pub in 1906 for Truman, Hanbury, Buxton & Company.
+22 Tobago St. The Prince Alfred beer house (aka The Ash Bucket) was rebuilt as a pub in 1906 for Truman, Hanbury, Buxton & Company.